 Install the SignalFx Instrumentation for .NET manually πŸ”—

-Instrument a .NET application πŸ”—
+Instrument your .NET application πŸ”—

 Follow these steps to automatically instrument your application: